Skip to main content

 OUR METHOD

 We partner with Title I public schools to provide a FREE school wide book fair.
-Each student gets to pick one book to add to their home library.
+Each student gets to pick one brand-new book to add to their home library.
 The key here is choice.
 The students get to choose the book for themselves based on their interests and reading level and as a result are more likely to read it!

 We also provide books to children in foster care, teen moms, and students living at the Texas Baptist Children’s Home.